wences-sanchez/Knowledge-Base/pages/Introduction to Kubernetes.md

 -
 - ## Chapter 2: The Basics
   id:: 639203f0-4fea-45ca-8aa2-bf528a80fb90
+	- ### What are Containers?
 		- What is a container? #flashcard
 			- A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 			- It contains all its dependencies inside its *unit*
 			- You can therefore share it in the cloud
+	- ### What is Kubernetes?
+		- Kubernetes is an open-source system for automating deployment, scaling and management of containerized applications.
+		- Kubernetes essentialy helps you deploy containers across a pool of compute resources, such as servers.
+		- You can easily manage multiple replicas of your application.
+		- Kubernetes makes it easy to scale up and scale down.
+		- In my own words:
 			-
 -
 -
 - ## Chapter 3: Working with Kubernetes